GepulsteAtmung/Re-Echo/README.md

 ---

 Due to the lack of traction and interest, this project has been officially archived, and the associated release resources/downloads have been removed.
 Depending on future circumstances and feedback, I may consider refining the app and releasing it on the **App Store**.
-Thank you to everyone who previously checked out or supported this project!
+Thank you to everyone who previously checked out or supported this project.

 # Re:Echo